droideck/Curse-of-Strahd-Reloaded-PF2e/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 # B3.
 Svalich Woods
 <span class="citation"><em>This scene takes place in Chapter 2: Area C.</em></span>

 This scene begins as described in <span class="citation">Svalich Woods (p.
 34)</span>.
 However, when the players find the corpse of Dalvan Olensky, he is not holding a crumpled envelope, and his clothes appear to have been torn by brambles and thorns, rather than claw marks.
-He doesn't appear to have any visible wounds, but a successful DC 10 Wisdom (Medicine) check reveals that he died of exhaustion.
+He doesn't appear to have any visible wounds, but a successful DC 15 Medicine check and 10 minutes of Investigation reveals that he died of exhaustion.
+Critical success on the check reveals that the cause was partially unnatural.

 Instead of the envelope, Dalvan is now holding an old, tarnished copper compass.
 While it remains close to the edge of the Barovian valley, its needle trembles strangely even when held still.